davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 We need to deal with one other thing.
 People don't walk in boring straight lines like $x$ and $y$.
 Straight lines suck!

 So let's get a little more abstract.
-Pretty much any path along a 2$d$ field(which is what we're using for our example here) is going to involve $x$ and $y$.
-So let's represent any path as a combination of the two.
+Any path along a $2d$ field is going to involve components of $x$ and $y$.
+So let's represent all possible paths as a combination of the two in a more generic equation.
 We'll call our combined path $s$.

-If you've done literally any physics ever you know that to combine these vectors we need to talk to classic mac daddy [pythagoras](https://en.wikipedia.org/wiki/Pythagoras).
+If you've done literally any physics ever you know that to combine these vectors we need to talk to the hotdog choreographer himself, mac daddy [pythagoras](https://en.wikipedia.org/wiki/Pythagoras).

 $$ ds^2 = dx^2 + dy^2 $$